 U.S. Agricultural Trade at a Glance

 The United States is the world’s second largest agricultural trader after the European Union.
-Both U.S. agricultural exports and imports have increased significantly over the past few decades to meet growing international and domestic demand.
-But the composition and pattern of U.S. agricultural trade have shifted over time, as rising incomes and growing supply capacity of emerging economies reshaped global supply and demand for agricultural and food products (see The Global Landscape of Agricultural Trade, 1995-2014).
+Both U.S. agricultural exports and imports increased significantly over the last quarter century due to the economic ascension of many emerging economies, as well as the implementation of policies (both foreign and domestic) that have expanded U.S. access to foreign markets.
+Over the same period, the geographic and product composition of U.S. agricultural trade has shifted, as rising incomes and growing supply capacity of emerging economies have reshaped global supply and demand for agricultural and food products (See publication below.).The Global Landscape of Agricultural Trade, 1995-2014

-In 2016, Agricultural Exports Required 1,097,000 Full-time Civilian Jobs
+In 2018, Agricultural Exports Required About 1 Million Full-time Civilian Jobs

 The Agricultural Trade Multipliers data are available here.

 U.S. Agricultural Imports Expanded Steadily, Mostly Driven by Consumer-oriented Products

 U.S. agricultural imports also expanded steadily over the past quarter century, largely driven by growing domestic demand for an array of consumer-oriented products.
 Between 1994 and 2019, total agricultural imports more than tripled in value, reaching $129 billion, up from a low of $27 billion in 2000.